 This section of Silver Thatch Pensions website is dedicated to you.
 Your retirement savings are an important part of your future.
 Accordingly, it’s important you know how your pension arrangement works, how your investments are doing, and what’s new at Silver Thatch Pensions.

-When you enrol in the Silver Thatch Pension Plan, you will be provided with a username and password that allows you to access your personal and confidential pension information through our online member services.
+When you enroll in the Silver Thatch Pension Plan, you will be provided with a username and password that allows you to access your personal and confidential pension information through our online member services.

 Each year, you will be invited to attend the Annual General Meeting of Silver Thatch Pensions.
 Notice of the time, location and business to be discussed will be provided at least 21 days before the meeting.